csrajath/Web_Scraping_-_Automation/admit_checker/readme.md

-This is the first hands-on experience with web automation.
+This is my first hands-on experience with web automation.

-The aim/idea of this project is to easen  he burden of students
+The aim/idea of this project is to easen the burden of prospective students who needs to check the institute portal almost on a daily basis for knowing the update on admission decision.

 The experiment is performed on UNCC admission portal.And the implementation varies university to university.